Note: This website was automatically translated, so some terms or nuances may not be completely accurate.

 This article examines the usage patterns of audio media—including radio/radiko, music streaming, and audio content (such as podcasts and audiobooks)—based on findings from a survey ("Audio Media Usage Survey") conducted by Dentsu Inc. in July 2023.
 It also introduces initiatives by various companies in the audio media sector.

-For details on the survey methodology, generational classifications (including Generation Z), and service categories (radio/radiko, music streaming, etc.), please refer to this link.
+For details on the survey methodology, generational classifications (including Generation Z), and service categories (like radio/radiko and music streaming), please refer to this link.

 "Don't want to leave my ears idle."
 The reality of audio media usage across all scenarios